Lemoncode/react-typescript-samples/hooks/05_Refactor/Readme.md

 what would happen if we want the editingName to be preserved if it has changed (async call would have no effect then)?
-When there is a conflict updating the state between parent and child a valid solution is to lift up that part of the state to the parent component, if we follow this approach we can endup having the core state isolated in container components (prior step to build redux on top of it).
+When there is a conflict updating the state between parent and child a valid solution is to lift up that part of the state to the parent component, if we follow this approach we can end up having the core state isolated in container components (prior step to build redux on top of it).

 Let's see how can we lift up this state: